Davospike/segpSPA/The_Process/SystemImplementation.md

 This served to encourage communication in the team, create small incremental progress, address any problems early, be reflective about our work and ultimately deliver working software.

 Constant communication encouraged many other of the agile principles also such as continuous attention to technical excellence and constant reflection of our work.
 We were able to share work with the team often and talk through what we had were planning to build or what we had built.
 We do not think this would have been possible without agile ways of working.
-For example, our back end team reflected often about how best to export their data in json format to link up with the front end.
-Although we achieved a working format reasonably quickly, upon reflection, we were able to simplify the json payload to link well with the front end.
+For example, our back-end team reflected often about how best to export their data in json format to link up with the front-end.
+Although we achieved a working format reasonably quickly, upon reflection, we were able to simplify the json payload to link well with the front-end.
 There is a lot that can go wrong when developing software and by being reflective, we were able to solve problems more dynamically using these agile principles.